-Now that you’ve got your account and your Pixels set up, it’s time to go over how to actually create ads and run them on Facebook.
+Now that you’ve got your account and your Pixels set up, it’s time to go over how to actually create and run your Facebook ads for ecommerce.
 In this second section, we’ll go over the types of ads you can create, the best methods for design those ads, how to set up your ad sets, as well as the types of audiences available.

 Facebook offers a variety of different ad types, each with their own advantages and disadvantages.
 Currently, there are five formats to choose from:

-When designing your ads, it’s important to keep in mind that people see a lot of stuff while scrolling through their newsfeeds.
+When designing your Facebook ads for ecommerce, it’s important to keep in mind that people see a lot of stuff while scrolling through their newsfeeds.
 In order to get your ads to stand out, you need to make good use of bright colors, creative copy, and captivating images:

 Just be sure that the image you use is still relevant to the product you’re selling and that you link the ad to an appropriate landing page.